mozilla/data-docs/src/concepts/glean/debug_ping_view.md

 *   If `adb logcat` reports _”Glean must be enabled before sending pings.”_ right after calling the `GleanDebugActivity`, then the application has disabled Glean.
 Please check with the application team on how to fix that.
 *   If no error is reported when triggering tagged pings, but the data won't show up on the dashboard, check if the used `<application-id>` is the same expected by the Glean pipeline (i.e. the one used to publish the application on the Play Store).
-*   Before April 12 builds, Fenix had a crashing bug around Glean.
-This is now fixed, please update.
-*   The reference-browser debug builds currently don't enable Glean.
+*   Fenix and the reference-browser debug builds currently don't enable Glean.
 You could override this in local builds.

 ## Questions?
 Problems?